louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 FC_STATE frames are ack-eliciting.
 If a packet containing an FC_STATE frame is considered lost, the peer SHOULD repeat it.

-For a same Flexicast flow (i.e., identical Flexicast Flow ID), both endpoints use their own Sequence number.
+For a given Flexicast flow (i.e., identical Flexicast Flow ID), both endpoints use their own Sequence number.

-A receiver sending an FC_STATE frame indicates the source its status regarding the Flexicast flow indicated by the Flexicast Flow ID.
+A receiver sending an FC_STATE frame informs the source of its status regarding the Flexicast flow indicated by the Flexicast Flow ID.
 The source MAY also send FC_STATE frames to a receiver to unilaterally change the status of the receiver within the Flexicast flow indicated by the Flexicast Flow ID.

 ### FC_STATE actions {#fc-state-action}